AMWA-TV/is-05/docs/Controllers.md

 When a `301` is supported, the Controller MUST follow the redirect in order to retrieve the required response payload.

 If a Controller receives an HTTP `5xx` or `4xx` response code from the API, a failure has occurred.
-The Controller SHOULD display the content of the response's error field to the user if possible, and indicate that the resource is likely to be in an unknown state.
+The Controller SHOULD display the content of the response's error field to the User if possible, and indicate that the resource is likely to be in an unknown state.
 The Controller SHOULD also refresh the endpoints of the relevant resources to ensure the Controller is accurately reflecting the current state of the API.

 ## Connection Management